keeps/commons-ip/README.md

 // 2) build SIP, providing an output directory
 Path zipSIP = sip.build(tempFolder);
 ```
 **Note:** SIP implements the Observer Pattern.
 This way, if one wants to be notified of SIP build progress, one just needs to implement SIPObserver interface and register itself in the SIP.
-Something like:
+Something like (just presenting some of the events):
 ```java
 public class WhoWantsToBuildSIPAndBeNotified implements SIPObserver{